 So after getting completely soaked, we found a little motel on the highway and crashed out sleeping.

 The next day we left early without even doing the formality of checking out.
 We already had paid, so it was bye-bye to this place without looking back.
-We found a Farang breakfast place on the highway, and by lunchtime, we arrived in Bangkok.
+We found a Farang breakfast place on the highway, and by lunchtime, we arrived in Krung Thep Maha Nakhon (Bangkok).

-Unfortunately, and after all this time on the road, it was here we got stopped by the cops.
+Unfortunately, after all this time on the road, we got stopped by the cops.
 Even worse, the guy that stopped us was right in doing it.
 We crossed the dividing lines against the rules!
 We drew some heat, and we had to pay the fine.

-After getting our heads back together from that, we wound our way through the city.
-We crossed the Chao Phraya river at the familiar Phra Pradaeng Pier and followed Sukhumvit road south the rest of the way home.
+After getting our heads back together, we wound our way through the city.
+We crossed the Chao Phraya River at the familiar Phra Pradaeng Pier and followed Sukhumvit Road south the rest of the way home.

 But before getting to the safety and sanctuary of our home, one last thing happened that “stuck” in my memory of this trip...

 Shortly after Chonburi, I hit a piece of metal.
-I still have no idea what it was, which cut into the high side.
+I still have no idea what cut into the high side.
 The tire blew out and went flat immediately!